OPA treats a wide variety of back conditions and offers comprehensive treatment options — including many non-surgical solutions.

 Symptoms you should look for:

-When you arrive for your initial consultation, one of our experienced Spine Specialists will evaluate your areas of concern, discuss your symptoms, and develop a customized and comprehensive treatment plan tailored to your unique needs.
+When you arrive for your initial consultation, Orthopedic Physicians Alaska (OPA) team of spine specialists will evaluate your areas of concern, discuss your symptoms, and develop a customized and comprehensive treatment plan tailored to your unique needs.
 This evaluation is a necessary part of diagnosing your condition and providing the best possible care.

-When diagnosing back pain, The OPA Spine Team:
+When diagnosing a herniated disc, The OPA Spine Team: